vuejs/vue-test-utils/docs/api/wrapper/trigger.md

 ## trigger

-Triggers an event on the `Wrapper` DOM node.
+Triggers an event asynchronously on the `Wrapper` DOM node.

 `trigger` takes an optional `options` object.
 The properties in the `options` object are added to the Event.